opentelekomcloud-docs/scalable-file-service/api-ref/source/calling_apis_sfs_capacity-oriented_and_sfs_turbo/authentication.rst

                "password": {
                    "user": {
                        "name": "username",   // IAM user name
-                       "password": $ADMIN_PASS,  //IAM user password.
+                       "password": $ADMIN_PASS,  // IAM user password.
 You are advised to store it in ciphertext in the configuration file or an environment variable and decrypt it when needed to ensure security.
                        "domain": {
                            "name": "domainname"  // Name of the domain that the IAM user belongs to }